sflavelle/writing/Splintering Realities (Multiversal Crossover Thing)/Parts/2 - Abort Abort (AHITxUTxCeleste)/Chapters/3 - Coalescence/1 - Cleanup.md

 Who *had* RESET?

 Frisk decided to out with it, hoping that some brief explanation will make the girls less cold toward them.
-"Somebody reset the timeline.
+"It seems like somebody reset the timeline.
 We're at the beginning of the Underground.
 Um...
 I made some stupid choices, and I ended up being possessed by a vengeful spirit.
 I...
 I-if everything ends up repeating, I'm gonna try harder to not let things go the way they did.
 How do you know about the time thing...?"

 Vengeful spirit, huh?
 Mu wanted to write that off as an excuse, but noticing how soft and sorrowful they seemed after the reset, maybe there was something to it...
 She gestured toward Hat Kid, talking with Toriel and Theo - about food, it sounded like.
 The latter was frequently taking photos of the caverns, with its puzzles and designs on the walls.
 "My travelling partner is, well... let's say she's well versed in Time shenanigans."